As coronavirus reaches rural India, three cases reflect the steep challenge ahead

 Series of misses in Assam

-Gujarat is among the best performing states when it comes to health systems, according to an index prepared by the Niti Aayog in 2019.
+Gujarat is among the better performing states when it comes to health systems, according to an index prepared by the Niti Aayog in 2019.
 For states with fewer resources, keeping track of people with domestic travel history may be even tougher.

 Consider the case of the Islamic preacher from Assam’s Karimganj district, the first person in the state to test positive.
 The 52-year cleric, a resident Srigauri village in the South Assam district, is afflicted with blood cancer.